 This morning takes you on an excursion to the village of Mandrogi, where you’ll visit a wooden home and a local handicrafts market, followed by a shashlik (Russian barbecue) lunch.
 Back on board, learn the art of painting matryoshka (nesting dolls), followed by an onboard lecture on Russian fairytales.
 Toast your Russian river cruise at the Captain’s Farewell Reception and Farewell Dinner this evening.
 Afterwards, enjoy a talent show and live music at the bar.

 Welcome to St. Petersburg

-Today you'll begin your discoveries of St. Petersburg, Peter the Great’s “Window on the West,” a dazzling baroque city of white, gold, and pastels — and one of the best reasons to travel to Russia.
+Today you'll begin your discovery of St. Petersburg, Peter the Great’s “Window on the West,” a dazzling baroque city of white, gold, and pastels — and one of the best reasons to travel to Russia.
 Enjoy a panoramic tour of the city that's been designated a UNESCO World Heritage Site.
-You’ll also admire Church on Spilled Blood, where Emperor Alexander II was assassinated in March 1881, and Nevsky Prospect, the city’s main thoroughfare that is the focal point of shopping, dining, and nightlife.
+You’ll also admire the Church on Spilled Blood, where Emperor Alexander II was assassinated in March 1881, and Nevsky Prospect, the city’s main thoroughfare that is the focal point of shopping, dining, and nightlife.
 Its myriad bridges make it a lovely walking path to admire the glistening canals — the reason why this metropolis is often called the “Venice of the North.”

 Marvel at Peterhof, the “Russian Versailles”